patrick-m-norman/ALS_regional_forest_modelling/README.md

 ## Data Availability

 Once the paper has been published, links to the spatial data products generated during this study will be made available on this GitHub repository.
-We will provide information on data formats, projections, and any associated metadata.

 ## Repository Contents